trunglv/magento2_concurrent_indexer/README.md

 'BETA_CONCURRENT_INDEXER_THREADS_ENABLE' => 1
 ```

-## How multithreading Indexer is implemented by Magento2 Core
+## How is multithreading in the Indexer implemented by Magento 2 Core?

 #### CLASS \Magento\Catalog\Model\Indexer\Category\Product\Action
 ```